 A visit to the Museo de las Momias is not for the faint of heart!
 There are things in that museum that may be disturbing for young children to see.
 So take time to consider whether seeing mummies in Mexico would be appropriate for your family.

 However, if your kids are mature enough to see this kind of thing, then you should definitely make time to see the mummies of Guanajuato.
-As I wrote about previously, travel often pushes us to step out of our comfort zones, and a visit to the Museo de las Momias certainly fits that bill.
+Travel often pushes us to step out of our comfort zones, and a visit to the Museo de las Momias certainly fits that bill.

 Have you visited the Museo de las Momias?
 Share your experience of seeing mummies in Mexico in the comments.